microsoft/PowerPlatformConnectors/samples/AzureKeyVault/Readme.md

 ## Pre-requisites
 You will need the following to proceed:
-* A Microsoft PowerApps or Microsoft Flow plan with custom connector feature
+* A Microsoft Power Apps or Power Automate plan with custom connector feature
 * An Azure subscription
 * The Power platform CLI tools